 : the business or profession of the commercial production and issuance of literature, information, musical scores or sometimes recordings, or art newspaper publishing software publishing

 He was hoping to get a job in publishing after college.

 Her sister works for a well-known publishing company.

-First Known Use of PUBLISHING
+First Known Use of publishing

-Seen & Heard
+Seen and Heard

 What made you want to look up publishing?
 Please tell us where you read or heard it (including the quote, if possible).